alexisshriov/DecisionMaker/README.md

-This app allows you to make choices randomtly from a set of options defined by the user.
+This app allows you to make choices randomly from a set of options defined by the user.
 I created this app for learning purposes.

 ## Table of Contents